wrybread/ESP32ArduinoRenogy/README.md

 ![rj12 cable jack](https://sinkingsensation.com/stuff/renogy/jack.jpg)

 I don't know how standard the wire colors are but those are the colors on mine.
-You need the first 3 wires from the left, which on mine are the red, black and white wire.
+You need the first 3 wires from the left, which on mine are the white, black and red wire.

 You'll also need a TTL to RS232 level adjuster.
 I used [this one](https://www.amazon.com/dp/B07BJJ3TZR) but there are lots of other options (google "max3232"):